-TABLE 2-4 IMPLEMENTATION SUMMARY FOR NA-3: REDUCE EARLY AIRCRAFT DEPARTURE TURNS FROM FLL THROUGH IMPLEMENTATION OF ELSO OR ELSO-EQUIVALENT PROCEDURES DURING WEST-FLOW CONDITIONS.
-Implementation Item Discussion Benefits NA-3 would not reduce noncompatible land use within the DNL 65 contour.
+IMPLEMENTATION SUMMARY FOR NA 2: REDUCE EARLY AIRCRAFT DEPARTURE TURNS FROM FLL THROUGH IMPLEMENTATION OF ELSO OR ELSO EQUIVALENT PROCEDURES DURING WEST FLOW CONDITIONS

+Implementation Item Discussion Benefits NA-2 would not reduce noncompatible land use within the DNL 65 contour.
 Potential reduction of aircraft overflight-related noise annoyance in residential areas located immediately northwest of FLL, but outside of the DNL 65 contour.
-Rationale The BCAD is recommending NA-3 because this measure could reduce annoyance by reducing overflights of neighborhoods to the immediate northwest of FLL.
+Rationale BCAD is recommending NA-2 because this measure could reduce annoyance by reducing overflights of neighborhoods to the immediate northwest of FLL.
+However, there are conditions that may substantially affect or limit the use of this measure (e.g., peak period traffic volumes, weather, arrival/departure flows, proximity to other airports, etc.).
 Responsible Parties FAA Estimated Costs The expected costs associated with the development and implementation of this procedure are internal to the FAA (e.g., ATO) and other coordinating agencies.
 These costs are unknown and an FAA AIP grant would not be required.
 Funding Sources FAA Requirements FAA Approval.
 Implementation may require an environmental study under the National Environmental Policy Act (NEPA).
 Estimated Schedule BCAD to submit a request for flight path modification within 6 to 12 months of the FAA's Record of Approval for this NCP.
 FAA design, testing, and implementation of the procedure could typically take at least one year once BCAD requests initiation of the development process.

-FLL Noise Abatement Measure 4 (NA-4): Reduce Early Aircraft Departure Turns from FLL through Implementation of ELSO or ELSO-Equivalent Procedures during East-Flow Conditions
+FLL Noise Abatement Measure 3 (NA-3): Reduce Early Aircraft Departure Turns from FLL through Implementation of ELSO or ELSO-Equivalent Procedures during East-Flow Conditions

-BCAD and the FAA have had discussions regarding concerns expressed by community members regarding aircraft making early northward turns when departing FLL in east-flow conditions.
-These early northward turns place departing aircraft over residential areas to the northeast of FLL.
+BCAD and the FAA have discussed concerns expressed by community members regarding aircraft making early northward turns when departing FLL in east-flow conditions.
+These early northward turns typically place departing aircraft over residential areas to the northeast of FLL.
 BCAD would continue to work with the FAA to modify departure procedures from FLL to reduce early northward turns.
 To minimize overflights of neighborhoods in the immediate northeastern proximity of FLL, BCAD is requesting that the FAA's ATO implement either ELSO or ELSO-equivalent procedures to (1) reduce departure path divergence for Runway 10L and (2) keep aircraft over compatible land use corridors to the extent possible without reducing aircraft safety or Airport capacity.
 Figure 2-1 provides an overview of ELSO and the potential reductions in departure track divergence.